ARTICLE

 Geo-Connection

-Sylvia has dived in all five of the world’s oceans, and plays a leading role in marine protected areas (MPAs) as “hope spots” around the world.
+Sylvia has dived in all five of the world’s oceans, and plays a leading role in establishing marine protected areas (MPAs) as “hope spots” around the world.
 MPAs are areas of oceans, coastal waters or other marine environments that have been designated as areas of restricted human activity, with some prohibiting human activity entirely.
 MPAs are intended to “protect and restore the blue heart of the planet,” Sylvia says.

 Protecting the ocean really protects ourselves, Sylvia says.
 “We are all sea creatures.
 We all depend on the ocean.”